Listinlist/.github/profile/README.md

 ## Overview

-A local-first smart note-taking application for collaboration and knowledge-sharing in an endless space interface.
+A local-first smart note-taking application for collaboration and knowledge-sharing in an endless space environment.